 Visit the Secret Lagoon with us on our Golden Circle: Platinum Tour!

-Often neglected by travel companies despite its raw beauty, another yet to be unearthed region of Iceland is the Westman Islands.
+From a hot pool to a volcanically active island.
+Often neglected by travel companies despite its raw beauty, another yet to be unearthed region of Iceland, is the Westman Islands.
 Located half an hour away from Landeyjarhöfn in the South of Iceland, you won’t have properly explored Iceland until you hop on a ferry ride to this archipelago of 15 jagged volcanic islands, 14 of which were born out of submarine volcanic eruptions 11,000 years ago.
 Home to Iceland’s largest puffin colony, the list of things to do on the Westman Islands is endless.

 Start your day by making a visit to Eldheimar Museum on Heimaey, the only inhabited island of the archipelago.
-There, you will learn all you have to know about the 1973 volcanic eruption which almost destroyed the island if it wasn’t for the locals who used massive hoes to curt the lava flow and ultimately saved the town.
-From the museum, you will be able to see the lava which extended the size of the island by 20% !
-Don’t forget to make a stop at the Sæheimar Aquarium and say hi to Tóti, perhaps the friendliest puffin you’ll ever see who was rescued at birth after its colony left the island and headed to the sea.
-Also watch out for the whales as you take a scenic boat ride around the otherwise inaccessible islands surrounding Heimaey.
+There, you will learn all you have to know about the 1973 volcanic eruption which almost destroyed the island if it wasn’t for the locals who used massive hoes to curt the lava flow and ultimately save the town.
+From the museum, you will be able to see the cooled lava fields which extend the size of the island by 20%.
+Watch out for whales, seals and puffins as you take a scenic boat ride around the otherwise inaccessible islands surrounding Heimaey.

 Explore the Volcanic Westman Islands with us on our (summer only) trip!